zrvnarmarin/Live-Ludo-Game--Vanilla-JS-Node.js--Express.js--SASS-PostgreSQL-WecSocket.io/README.md

 - added general application UI styling script

 BUGS to fix:
-a) generated dice number shown after the player clicks 'Rool Dice' button --> it should be empty string, but the problem is that script does not      recognise given empty space
-b) fix player positions, it is slighlty offset from central positions
+a) fix player positions, it is slighlty offset from central positions